GaianRangerPlugin/ranger-gaian-plugin/README.md

 **Building the plugin**

+This project contains multiple modules for
+ - The ranger plugin (in the 'plugin' subdirectory)
+ - the Impersonation support (in the 'impersonation' subdirectory)

 Ensure the required build requirements are installed
 * Java 8 (151 or above)
 * Maven 3.50 or later